G-Research/ParquetSharp/docs/guides/WriteBenchmarks.md

 ### Encodings tested

 - **Plain (no dictionary)** – Raw float values written as-is.
 No dictionary lookup overhead.
 - **Plain (dictionary enabled)** – Attempts to build a dictionary of unique float values per row group.
 Only beneficial if floats repeat frequently.
+Note that **dictionary encoding is enabled by default** in Parquet, so it is important to consider whether it should be disabled for floating-point columns where values are largely unique.
 - **ByteStreamSplit (no dictionary)** – Rearranges the bytes of each float so that all sign/exponent bytes are grouped together, improving compressibility.
 Only meaningful when paired with a block compressor.

 ### Compressions tested